OriginTrail/dkg-client/README.md

 **Javascript library for interaction with the OriginTrail Decentralized Knowledge Graph**

 **Note**: This library is currently in beta, so you can expect issues to arise.
 We'd appreciate that if you do run into trouble, you [open up an issue on this repository](https://github.com/OriginTrail/dkg-client/issues) and let us know.
+Also, there are two actively maintained versions, v5 and v6, make sure you are using the appropriate one.
+The official OriginTrail documentation for v6 can be found [here](https://docs.origintrail.io/dkg-v6-upcoming-version/introduction-to-dkg-v6-start-here).

 The official OriginTrail documentation can be found [here](https://docs.origintrail.io/en/latest/).